heptarch/heptarch.github.io/drafts/kernel-integral.md

 ---

 **November 10, 2022.** *I present a simple trick for doing integrals by swapping kernels.
-I'll apply this to a weird Gaussian integral and some objects studied by Mordell and Ramanujan.*
+I'll apply this to some funky Gaussian integrals and some identities of Mordell and Ramanujan.*

 ## Overview
 ---